SpezialK-dev/File-encryption/README.md

 You can use the tool by selecting  a file then pressing the encryption button.
 If you want to decrypt the file just press "decrypt" however, if you want to decrypt it at a later date or want to send to another person, press the "save config" button.
 This should create a config with all the needed parameters needed to decrypt the file this file should be located in your execution directory (of the jar file).

+## IMPORTANT !!
+Currently, this program is only tested on linux and some code for windows is not implemented yet.

 ## Roadmap

 - [ ] add more encryption methods